filviu/blog/content/posts/2014/2014-09-08-graph-the-number-of-twitter-followers-using-nagios.md

   - twitter

 ---
-I&#8217;m running a nagios instance on a home machine to monitor and graph all kinds of data.
+I'm running a nagios instance on a home machine to monitor and graph all kinds of data.
 Among them I wanted a graph of the twitter followers of some twitter bots I built.

-I needed a script to get this number and for now I didn&#8217;t want to bother using the API.
+I needed a script to get this number and for now I didn't want to bother using the API.

-The script simply uses curl to get a public http page, it doesn&#8217;t use the API.
+The script simply uses curl to get a public http page, it doesn't use the API.
 Use it and call it like below:

 Add to commands.cfg